 But let’s begin by reviewing your current situation in detail.

-In a typical HOA, the manager handles almost everything relating to the workings of the association.
-They also enforce the community’s rules and regulations and often assist the board in any issues relating to evaluating and updating existing rules.
+HOA managers also enforce the community’s rules and regulations and often assist the board in any issues relating to evaluating and updating existing rules.

 But that’s quite a vague description of the job, isn’t it?
 Because for one, there are so many things you need to do in any of the areas we’ve mentioned above.